Nagasu Station

-Nagasu Station (長洲駅, Nagasu-eki) is a railway station on the Kagoshima Main Line operated by JR Kyushu in Nagasu, Kumamoto Prefecture, Japan.
+Nagasu Station (長洲駅, Nagasu-eki) is a railway station located in the town of Nagasu, Kumamoto Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Kagoshima Main Line and is located 159.4 km from the starting point of the line at Mojiko.
 Both local and rapid services on the line stop at the station.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform serving three tracks.
 The station building is a hashigami structure with the various station facilities such as the ticket window, waiting area and ticket gates located on a bridge which spans the tracks.
 The bridge has entrances on both the south and north side of the tracks.
 Access to the facilities on the bridge and from the bridge to the platforms is by means of various flights of steps.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.